Oh, cowboys. How we are drawn to you.

 They stack, literally, hundreds of tons of hay in their life.
 Not to mention hauling bucket after bucket of water to horses in the cold winter months.
 The abuse their fingers take when they are pulling a wet, slimy calf in the frigid winter months, is far, far beyond comfortable.
 They get pushed around by mama cows, stepped on by sharp hooves.
 And yet every day they face it all over again.
 They probably don’t even remember the pain from the day before apart from seeing that unsightly bruise on their leg or foot when they get dressed in the morning.

-“I had that cow tied up right in the middle of the pasture when my horse decided it was time to high tale it back to the barn…”
+“I had that cow tied upright in the middle of the pasture when my horse decided it was time to high tail it back to the barn…”

 For sure, the cowboy has his stories to tell.
 It is a job that is never the same and always filled with adventure.
 And oh, what great stories it weaves!